existancepy/bss-macro-py-experimental/docs/customcontent.md

 Disclaimer: Python/Automator knowledge is required

 ## Patterns
-Patterns are stored as python files in settings -> patterns<br>
+Patterns are stored as python files in settings -> patterns

-To make your own pattern, create a new .py file (name is up to you) in the patterns folder and start coding!<br>
+To make your own pattern, create a new .py file (name is up to you) in the patterns folder and start coding!

-You can reference other patterns in the folder to see how its done<br>
+You can reference other patterns in the folder to see how its done

 ### How patterns are run
 Patterns are ran using [exec](https://www.geeksforgeeks.org/exec-in-python/) within a class function